rishidevelops/FIT3179-DV2-From-Bean-To-Brew/README.md

 ---

-## AI Acknowledgement

-AI tools (Claude by Anthropic) were used for grammar and style checking of narrative text, and for coding assistance with Vega-Lite specifications and SVG chart implementations.
-All visualisation design decisions, data selection, story structure, and editorial choices are the author's own work.

----

 ## Licence

 All visualisation designs are the author's own.
 Data remains the property of the respective sources listed above.
 Geographic boundary data is used under open licence (MIT / CC).